Uniform pathwise stability of additive singular SDEs driven by fractional Brownian motion: Markovian structure and invariant measures

-To define a meaningful concept of invariant measures, \cite{Hairer} first defines a generalised initial condition as a probability measure $\mu_0 \in \mathcal{P}(\R^d \times \mathcal{H}_H)$ such that its second marginal is equal to the left-sided Wiener measure.
-Then, $\mu$ is called an invariant measure associated to \eqref{eq:sde-eta} if it is a generalised initial condition and it is invariant under the transition semigroup of $(\xi_t)_{t \ge 0}$, that is $P_{t_0,t} \mu = \mu$ for any $t\ge t_0$.
-Notice that the second marginal of the law of $\xi$ started from $\mu_0$ is always $\mathbf{W}$.
+To connect the evolution $\Theta$ with \eqref{eq:sde}, \cite{Hairer} defines a generalised initial condition as a probability measure $\mu_0 \in \mathcal{P}(\R^d \times \mathcal{H}_H)$ such that its second marginal is the left-sided Wiener measure $\mathbf{W}$.
+It turns out (Theorem \ref{cor:markov}) that the evolution $\Theta$ is a Markov process with evolution family $P$ (see Definition \ref{def:semigroup}), which becomes time-homogeneous when started from a generalised initial condition.
+Furthermore, because the second marginal of the law of $\Theta$ started from a generalised initial condition is always $\mathbf{W}$, the set of generalised initial conditions is invariant under $(P_{s,t})$.
+Hence, defining $P_t=P_{0,t}$, then $(P_t)_{t\ge0}$ forms a transition semigroup on the set of generalised initial conditions.
+As in \cite{Hairer}, we call $\mu$ an invariant measure (see Definition \ref{def:inv}) associated to \eqref{eq:sde-eta} if it is a generalised initial condition and it is invariant under the transition semigroup $(P_t)$, that is $P^*_{t} \mu = \mu$ for any $t \ge 0$ where $P_t^*$ is the adjoint operator.

 In \cite{Hairer}, the invariant measure is built within the more general stochastic dynamical systems (SDS) framework, where one constructs the SDS from the deterministic flow corresponding to the SDE (seen as a function of time, the initial condition and the driving signal).
-When $b$ is smooth, the first component of $\xi$ corresponds to the SDS and the second component corresponds to the stationary noise process.
-However, this approach is not well adapted when $b$ is singular since the solution of \eqref{eq:sde-eta} is not given as a continuous function of the noise.
-We adopted a simpler construction here that is suited to our context.
-For completeness, we note that the literature also offers another construction via random dynamical systems (RDS).
-In fact, the evolution $\xi$ can be seen as an RDS if $b$ is smooth but this is difficult to check when $b$ is singular.
+When $b$ is smooth (so that \eqref{eq:sde-eta} can be treated as a random ordinary differential equation), the first component of $\Theta$ corresponds to the SDS and the second component corresponds to the stationary noise process.
+However, this approach is not well adapted when $b$ is singular since the solution of \eqref{eq:sde-eta} is not given as a continuous function of the driving noise.
+We have adopted a simpler construction, relying solely on the theory of Markov processes, which is well suited to our context.